jnmaloof/MCB160L-BSA-mapping/Day3.md

 * The gray line is the "boost" score, a statistic to boost signal relative to noise.
 * The horizontal teal bar under the peak on the x-axis shows the predicted candidate interval for the gene.
 The coordinates of this are also give in the last line of text.

-### Questions:
+### Worksheet questions:
-Does your mutation map to a single region?
+2) Does your mutation map to a single region?
-What chromosomes(s)
+3) What chromosomes(s) does your mutation map to?
-What coordinates?
+4) What coordinates?
  ___
 ## Run SHOREmap annotate

-Which of the mutations in the candiate region is likely to actually cause the mutant phenotype?  __SHOREmap annotate__ identifies which candidate SNPS are in genes and predicts whether or not they will cause a coding changes.
+Which of the mutations in the candiate region is likely to actually cause the mutant phenotype?  __SHOREmap annotate__ identifies sequences in your pooled F2 reads that differ from those of the reference genome, tells you which of these candidate SNPS are in genes, and predicts whether or not they will cause a coding changes.

 Click on the `Apps` button.
 Search for `SHOREmap`, find `SHOREMAP annotate` by REETU TUTEJA, click on the three dots to the right of it and select `Quick Launch`.